 So, the first thing you have to do is get totally clear about your ideal customers on a very deep level.
 By deep, I mean going way beyond demographics to include lifestyle and psychographic characteristics.

 To get website visitors to stay you have to think and feel exactly the way your ideal customers do when they are searching for what you offer.
-In fact, I have my clients put up photos of their ideal customers around their offices, so they never forget who they’re having a conversation within their marketing.
+In fact, I have my clients put up photos of their ideal customers around their offices, so they never forget who they’re having a conversation with their marketing.

 Once you’ve built your ideal customer prototypes, then go on to Tip #2.